-The iShares Core Growth ETF Portfolio (XGRO) is another asset allocation ETF from BlackRock and its most popular with over $900 million in asset under management.
+The iShares Core Growth ETF Portfolio (XGRO) is another asset allocation ETF from BlackRock and it’s most popular with over $900 million in assets under management.

 XGRO has been around for much longer with a commencement date of June 2007.
 Both ETFs have the same fees of 0.20% in MER.

 The only difference between the 2 ETFs is the asset allocations.
-While XEQT has a 100% equity allocation, XGRO has 80% exposure to equity and 20% to bonds.
+While XEQT targets a 100% equity allocation, XGRO seeks 80% exposure to equity and 20% to bonds.

 The other asset Allocation ETFs from BlackRock Canada are:

 - iShares Core Balanced ETF Portfolio(XBAL): Classic 60:40 balanced portfolio

 - iShares Core Conservative Balanced ETF Portfolio (XCNS): 40% equity allocation

 - iShares Core Income Balanced ETF Portfolio (XINC): 20% equity allocation

 Vanguard All-Equity ETF Portfolio (VEQT) is Vanguard Canada’s all-equity ETF portfolio.
 Like XEQT, it is also 100% invested in equities and was introduced in the same year (January 2019).